top of page

 “Wha’s goin’ on, sir?” he asked, lifting his eyes back to the rider.

 The officer rumbled through a cough, the kind meant to conceal unseemly words.
-“You have been assigned to the Battle of River Eldstadt, one of the most important and influential battles in the First Realm.
-Before the conflict resumes today, you must present yourself at the—”
+“You have been assigned to the Battle of River Eldstadt, one of the most important battles in the First Realm.
+Before the conflict resumes today, you must present yourself at—”

 “The First Realm!”
 A chill shot through Elric’s spine.
 “What?
 That means—”